Does the School of Public Health offer any Certificate Programs?

-Prerequisite Courses: The MHA and MPH programs requires that you have completed at least one undergraduate statistics course (300 level or higher; biostatistics, etc.) and earned a B- or higher.
-There is an option to complete the course in the summer prior to enrolling.
+Prerequisite Courses: The MHA and MPH programs require that you have completed at least one upper level undergraduate statistics or biostatistics course and earned a B- or higher.

 Other programs may have additional prerequisite requirements or preferences.
 Please review with the Department Director.

 Prerequisite Majors: We do not have prerequisite majors.
 Students in our graduate degrees come from a wide range of undergraduate majors, from dance to English literature to microbiology.

 Diversity of majors depends on program; therefore, check with your Department Director if you are unsure of the fit.

 Tuition is calculated per credit, and additional fees are charged per semester.